secustor/secustor.github.io/content/blog/renovate_custom_datasources.md

 ### Create for each object a new release
 Now to the more interesting part, mapping elements of the API result to a new array under `releases`.
 If we had to simply copy all objects, it would be easy.
-Simply copy it using `$` and we are done, tough we need to translate the field names too.
+Simply copying it using `$` and we are done, tough we need to translate the field names too.

 Therefore,
 we have to use the [JSONata object constructor](https://docs.jsonata.org/construction#object-constructors),